benarddd/sameshi/LOCAL_SETUP.md

 - Hot Module Replacement (HMR) is enabled - changes appear instantly
 - Open DevTools to see React components
 - Check console for any errors or warnings
+- Use development mode for coding (`npm run dev`)
+- Only use production mode for final testing before deployment

 ## Need Help?

 - Check the terminal for error messages
 - Make sure all dependencies installed successfully
 - Verify Node.js version: `node --version` (should be 20+)
+- Ensure you're using `npm run dev` for development (not `npm start`)